The last time I made these my dog ate them before I could get a photo. I know what they say about dogs and chocolate, but she tells me she's evolved.

 I generally wait until someone's bit into one of these before I tell them they're healthy cookies.
 Otherwise they might hesitate before sinking their teeth into the moist chewy goodness.
 With no cholesterol, no refined flour, and no transfats, there's no reason not to enjoy.
 (Okay, if you're a dog, you shouldn't eat the whole plate full of cookies.
 That was bad.
 Very bad.)

 But enough about how healthy they are.
-Taste one, and tell me they aren't the best damn chocolate cookie you've ever eaten.
+Taste one, and tell me they aren't the best chocolate chip cookies you've ever eaten.
 My dog will agree with you.

 Chocolate Chip Cookies